department-of-veterans-affairs/vets-design-system-documentation/.github/ISSUE_TEMPLATE/DST-component_design.md

 ## Description
 Create design for [component name] and/or update Sketch artifacts for [component name]

-If this is a pattern or component that is alreday in existence, check the Design System Team backlog for outstanding design issues.
+If this is a pattern or component that is alreday in existence, conduct a small audit to make sure there aren't design issues that need to be addressed.
+Also, check the Design System Team backlog for outstanding design issues.
 If you find any, link to them in a comment on this ticket.
 If possible, address any outstanding issues with this design and link to this issue from the original issue.
 If not, indicate that in the original issue.

 ## Details
 [add links to any tickets or documents with details about the design] [add links to any research documents related to the component]

 ## Tasks
+- [ ] Conduct small audit if necessary (if component already exists and we are building a new version)
-- [ ] Review DST backlog for outstanding design issues with this component, if necessary
+- [ ] Review DST backlog for outstanding design issues with this component, if necessary (if this component already exists and we are building a new version)
 - [ ] Create designs for component
 - [ ] Review designs with PO and/or DSC
 - [ ] Review designs with an accessibility specialist